 - Harboring (hiding) a hit and run suspect and any witnesses in the accessory’s home;

 - Warning an escaped prisoner that police officers are nearby so that the escapee can try to run away;

 - Giving a fugitive cash, a wig, a gun, and a plane ticket to help him/her avoid arrest;

 - Providing false information to law enforcement about a robber’s whereabouts to throw them off the scent; or

-- Hiding a first degree murder suspect’s handgun in the accessory’s safe so the police cannot find it
+- Hiding a first degree murder suspect’s handgun in the accessory’s safe so the law enforcement officers cannot find it

 2. How is an accessory different from an accomplice?